 Qualifying life events

-What, exactly, is a qualifying life event?
+What is a qualifying life event for health insurance?

-A qualifying life event is a big life-changing situation — sometimes planned, sometimes unexpected — that can impact you and your health insurance.
+A qualifying life event is a life-changing situation — sometimes planned, sometimes unexpected — that can impact you and your health insurance.
 Experiencing a significant life change may allow you to change your health plan outside of the annual enrollment period (also called open enrollment).

 Qualifying life events include (but are not necessarily limited to):1